TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-terasic-de2-115/README.txt

   gpio(29)       sck          34
   gpio(28)      slv. sel.
 33

+6. GPIO

-The general purpose I/O port (GRGPIO) is enabled by default in the design and maps gpio(0) to gpio(30).
+The general purpose I/O port (GRGPIO) is enabled by default in the design and gpio0 maps gpio(0) to gpio(30).
 If SPI2AHB is enabled then the number of GPIO lines must be decreased to 28.

+gpio1 is connected to the board signals sw(0) to sw(16).

+gpio2 is connected to the board signals ledg(0) to ledg(8).

-6. Other functions
+7. Other functions

 Not yet supported: PS/2, SSRAM, VGA, video grabber, USB, audio ...